MohamedSinanP/inventory-management/README.md

 npm install
 ```

-#### Create and edit the .env file at the root directory of the frontend and add your environment variables:
+#### Create a .env file in the frontend/ directory and add your environment variable:

 ```ini
 VITE_API_BASE_URL=http://localhost:5001/api